designvibess/designvibess/README.md

 ## Hi there 👋

+I'm a product designer, and these are my little passion projects <3 <br><br>

+🔭 Currently working on a travel app<br>
+🌱 Learning 3D modelling and Vibe Coding

 <!--
-**designvibess/designvibess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...